Moody5m/Meechs-Hostage/README.md

 2. Restart your server.

-Explore and enjoy a more dynamic gameplay with our MLO, crafted to enrich your community’s experience.
+Explore and enjoy a more dynamic gameplay with my MLO, crafted to enrich your community’s experience.
 For more information and updates, visit https://github.com/Swivfty/Meechs-24-7.